-4 Optimal contracts with nonexclusivity
+4. Optimal Contracts with Nonexclusivity

-In this section, I analyze the case in which agents cannot precommit to enter exclusive contracts.
+In this section - which contains the main results - I analyze the case in which agents cannot precommit to enter exclusive contracts.
 For ease of exposition, I focus on the limit case in which there is an infinite number of trading rounds $(N = \infty)$.
-Thus, an agent assigns a probability of zero to the event that he or his counterparty will not be able to enter additional contracts if either of them decides to do so.
-The nature of the results remains even if N is finite.18
+Thus, an agent assigns a probability of zero to the event that he or his counterparty will not be able to enter additional contracts should either of them decide to do so.
+The nature of the results remains even if N is finite.20